GSA/digitalgov.gov/content/events/2018/2018-03-21-conversations-on-public-impact-how-data-trusts-can-preserve-protect-your-digital-initiatives.md

 slug: conversations-on-public-impact-how-data-trusts-can-preserve-protect-your-digital-initiatives
 title: 'Conversations on Public Impact&#58; How data trusts can preserve and protect your digital initiatives'
 summary: 'The Ethics Working Group in GSA&#39;s Technology Transformation Service hosts a presentation about data trusts; a legal structure designed to manage data, code, and other digital assets.'
 featured_image:
   uid:
   alt: ''
 event_type:
   - youtube-live
 date: 2018-03-21 14:00:00 -0500
 end_date: 2018-03-21 15:00:00 -0500
 event_organizer: DigitalGov University
 host:
 registration_url: https://www.eventbrite.com/e/conversations-on-public-impact-how-data-trusts-can-preserve-and-protect-your-digital-initiatives-registration-43860732632
 youtube_id: ClRIrOw04XI
+aliases:
+  - /event/
 ---
 Please join the ethics working group in GSA's Technology Transformation Service as they host a presentation about data trusts&mdash;a legal structure designed to manage data, code, and other digital assets.

 This should be of interest to anyone tasked with managing others people's data.